dkauf42/bayota/README.md

 ├── bin                    <- scripts (python, bash, slurm) for running from the command-line │   └── ...
 │
-├── config                 <- specification of data output, graphics, and logging directory paths │   └── ...
-│
 ├── castjeeves             <- PACKAGE to access, query, and parse source data from the Chesapeake Bay Assessement Scenario Tool (CAST)
 │   ├── __init__.py
 │   └── ...